 You should be provided with information about electronic prescriptions and give your consent before your choice of dispenser is recorded.

 If you're unhappy with your experience, you can complain to the dispenser, your GP practice or your local clinical commissioning group (CCG).

 Who can see my prescription?

 Electronic prescriptions are reliable, secure and confidential.

-Your electronic prescription will be seen by the same people in GP practices, pharmacies and NHS prescription payment and fraud agencies that used to see your paper prescription.
+Your electronic prescription will be seen by the people who provide your medicines in GP practices and pharmacies, and by NHS prescription payment and fraud agencies.

 Page last reviewed: 26 April 2019